noheton/shepard/frontend/README.md

 # shepard frontend

 The shepard frontend is based on [Vue.js](https://vuejs.org/) and [OpenAPI Generator](https://openapi-generator.tech/).
-For more information about shepard, its usage and infrastructure, check out [the wiki](https://gitlab.com/dlr-shepard/documentation/-/wikis/home).
+For more information about shepard, its usage and infrastructure, check out [the wiki](https://gitlab.com/dlr-shepard/shepard/-/wikis/home).

 ## Getting started as an administrator

-Information about the deployment can be found [here](https://gitlab.com/dlr-shepard/deployment).
+Information about the deployment can be found in the [infrastructure folder](https://gitlab.com/dlr-shepard/shepard/-/tree/main/infrastructure).

 ## Getting started as a contributor